Rosewood & Hog is supported by its readers. As an Amazon Associate I earn from qualifying purchases made via bold orange links, buttons or images.

 Red Bear Trading Co. was a bit of a pioneer in manufacturing picks that looked, felt and sounded an awful lot like tortoise shell.
 That was a while ago, though, and the truth is that several companies are now using similar materials and Red Bear doesn’t have the competitive advantage it used to.

 They’re still great picks, though—as long as they last.
-I have one that I’ve been working with for 14 years.
-But plenty of people have had Red Bear picks crack on them for no good reason.
+Mine made it to 14 years before it suffered a hairline fracture.
+But plenty of people have had Red Bear picks crack on them much earlier, for no good reason.
 I’ve heard the stories.

 Another potential issue with Red Bears—and I’ve had this happen—is that they can soften in the heat and humidity so that they curve themselves slightly along the contour of your thumb.
 Then they firm up, and the subtle shape becomes permanent.
 You end up with a pick that is slightly curved in the shape of your thumb.
 You can still play it, but you have to hold it the same way very time.
 If you flip it over, it feels terrible.